Articles

 Polish Jewry II, The Deluge and The Messiah 1648-9

-Mid-17th century Poland was seen as the Goldene Medinah and was perceived as so special, that many had vision that the coming of the Messiah was imminent and he would first come to Poland...
+Mid-17th century Poland was seen as the Goldene Medinah and was perceived as so special that many had visions that the coming of the Messiah was imminent and he would first come to Poland...

 Read More